shikaijin/DBA-200/README.md

 # Coursework for DBA-200 and BDA 201
-Assignments for statistiacs for Data Anlytics and Data Sciene
+Assignments and tutorial for statistiacs for Data Anlytics and Data Sciene